 CBD oil: the cash cow of CBD products.
 Everyone seems to rave about them and it feels like there are a million different kinds on the market.
-But how do you choose one?
-I tested three different tinctures to find out what works, what doesn’t — and what you should straight up avoid at all costs.
+But how do consumers choose one?
+I tested three different tinctures to find out what works, what doesn’t — and what users should straight up avoid at all costs.

 Why use CBD oil?

-By now, you probably know about the magic of CBD.
-It can help you relax, alleviate symptoms of anxiety and depression, reduce pain, aid in sleep… it’s basically your ticket to chill.
-There are so many different ways to ingest it, from edibles to vapes, to capsules; you can find CBD in the form of almost anything at this point.
+By now, many probably know about the magic of CBD.
+It can help one relax, alleviate symptoms of anxiety and depression, reduce pain, aid in sleep… it’s basically a ticket to chill.
+There are so many different ways to ingest it, from edibles to vapes, to capsules; consumers can find CBD in the form of almost anything at this point.

 So why use an oil?
-Well, that depends on your own personal preference.
-Oils are pretty fool-proof: you just have to swallow it.
-It is typically advised that you put a drop or two under your tongue and hold it there for a minute or so and then swallow.
-But you can also add it to food or drinks.
-If you want a no-fuss method of using CBD, oils are the way to go.
+Well, that depends on one’s own personal preference.
+Oils are pretty fool-proof: just swallow it.
+It is typically advised that consumers put a drop or two under their tongue and hold it there for a minute or so and then swallow.
+But one can also add it to food or drinks.
+For a no-fuss method of using CBD, oils are the way to go.

 The first oil I tested was The Healing Rose Broad Spectrum CBD Oil.
 I opted to try this one out before I went for a long run, to see if it would help with my mid-run aches and pains.
 Right off the bat: it tasted rather unpleasant, but that’s pretty standard for CBD oils in my opinion.
 I enjoyed the ritual of using it before a run.
 I felt like it helped me get into a mindful state which was great because I like to use running as a sort of meditation anyway.
 But as far as the aches and pains went, I didn’t notice any difference.